pachacamac/js_marker_detector/README.md

-# AR Marker Detector in Pure Javascript
+# AR Marker Detector in Javascript

 This project is heavily based on [ArUco](http://www.uco.es/investiga/grupos/ava/node/26),